 We appreciate your continued support through strict adherence to these procedures to ensure that our residents, colleagues and you are protected as far as possible.

 As always, the health and welfare of residents, colleagues and visitors remain our top priority.
-Thank you for your continued support and patience during these difficult times.

 - Do you have adequate supplies of Personal Protective Equipment?